Below you will find answers to many frequently asked questions about the Greek community at Linfield College as well as links to more information.

 In an increasingly competitive job market, it is necessary for students to gain every possible advantage.
 In addition to the social, leadership, and academic benefits of Greek membership, members also benefit from the networks they create.
 Students are joining long-standing organizations with strong alumni networks that are dedicated to supporting younger members.

 There are financial commitments that come with Greek membership.
 Chapters self-support their programs and operations through member paid dues.
 Members agree to pay dues and fees while in school to maintain their membership.
 Although chapters may make accommodations for special needs, students should discuss the financial obligations with their parent(s) before deciding to join.
-Contact individual chapters to learn about their specific dues
+Contact individual chapters to learn about their specific membership costs.

-Will I have enough time for a Fraternity of Sorority?
+Will I have enough time for a fraternity of sorority?

 Are there other places that I can learn more about Greek Life?